cardano-scaling/hydra/docs/monthly/2023-11-monthly.md

   assets management, chain synchronisation, etc.

-  The plan is to make Cardaminal compatible with Hydra - to be able to use it to interact with a Head - and Mithril - using snapshots to synchronise the wallet.
+  The plan is to make Cardaminal compatible with Hydra - to be able to use it to interact with a head - and Mithril - using snapshots to synchronise the wallet.

-* The team behind [zkSNARK in Hydra](https://projectcatalyst.io/funds/10/f10-development-and-infrastructure/a-zero-knowledge-proof-framework-for-cardano-based-on-hydra-and-zk-snarks)
+* The team behind [ZK Snarks in Hydra](https://projectcatalyst.io/funds/10/f10-development-and-infrastructure/a-zero-knowledge-proof-framework-for-cardano-based-on-hydra-and-zk-snarks)
   Catalyst proposal is making good progress and should be able to give a demo at the next monthly review meeting